 In order to be ready to learn, children must be regulated and have their physical, sensory and emotional needs met.
 Let’s face it, a child is not going to learn anything if they are, for example:

 - Needs the toilet

-If a child is experiencing any of the above, and they do not have a functional way of communicating it, learning is very unlikely to take place and there is high potential for challenging behaviour to occur.
+If a child is experiencing any of the above and they do not have a functional way of communicating it, learning is very unlikely to take place and there is a high potential for challenging behaviour to occur.

 It is important that we provide supports in order to teach/ give the children the tools to communicate these needs.
 Every child is different and will require very individual supports.

 I have found that if I put detachable visual supports that are tailored to meet individuals needs directly on the table where the child will be sitting, the supports will therefore be in eye view of the child both giving a visual prompt/ reminder as well as being close enough to use as a communication tool (by either pointing at/ within reach to give to an adult/ encourage a child to verbally ask).

 The photo below shows some examples of visual supports on the tables in my classroom.

 One pupil has the following visual supports on his table:

 - ‘break’ (outside with adult supervision and a 3 minute timer before returning to the lesson)

 - ‘help’ (prompt to teach the concept of ‘help’ at the time a child needs help by showing the symbol and signing ‘help’, as well as a visual prompt to request ‘help’)